Akurathi/2019-Fall-AI/project/README.md

 | Present Poster and Report | Bring a printed copy of your Final Report and your Poster to the final exam | Prints | N/A |

 # Project Objectives
-1. Develop a logistic regression model (for classification) or linear regression model (for regression) for a pre-cleaned tabular dataset with at least a 1000 rows and at least 3 input features (columns) using existing libraries such as Keras and Tensorflow.
+1. Develop a logistic regression model (for classification) or linear regression model (for regression) for a pre-cleaned tabular dataset with at least a 1000 rows and at least 3 input features (columns) using Tensorflow.
    1. Implement a Python function that serves as the model.
-1. Entend the model to investigate the performance of various feedforward neural network architectures
+1. Entend the model to investigate the performance of various feedforward neural network architectures.
-1. Study, investigate and discuss "what", "how", and "why" your model makes predictions
+1. Study, investigate and discuss "what", "how", and "why" your model makes predictions.

 # Proposal Evaluation Criterion
 1. [1 point] Description of the dataset, its source, and motivation for the project